ramhee98/MoodleUpdater/README.md

 2. **Database Backup**:
    - Dump the Moodle database to a `.sql` file in the directory specified in `config.ini`.
-   - Database credentials are requested during runtime.
+   - Database credentials are read from the `config.php` file by default.

 3. **Git Operations**:
    - Clone the Moodle repository, checkout a specific branch, and sync submodules.